1. Why do I need approval to alter the exterior of my house and property?

 9. If I do not know whether or not an exterior alteration application is needed, how can I find out?

 The covenants state that anything which materially changes the exterior appearance of any lot, or any use other than the originally intended use of any lot or structure in Oakland Mills is subject to the review of the Oakland Mills Architecture Committee.
 If you are not sure if your change requires approval, contact the village covenant advisor, or, to assure that you have approval when needed, submit an application.
-The covenant advisor will be able to tell you if an application is needed or not, and will be able to withdraw an application that is not needed so that you may start your project with peace of mind.
+The covenant advisor will be able to tell you if an application is needed and will be able to withdraw an application that is not needed so that you may start your project with peace of mind.

 10. Do I have to submit an application if I want to replace the windows or doors on my house and I want to keep the same style?